World premiere at DOC NYC in New York City on November 13, 2019.

 Stevenson should not be criticized just because he was a white male who benefited from racism and sexism in his chosen profession.
 He was obviously very talented and worked very hard for all the success that he had.
 And despite the flaws in his personality (no one is perfect), he was an upstanding person who never abandoned his family.
 All of that should be commended, but not at the expense of exploring why an exalted media person who was supposed to be an observer of the world through a New York City lens chose to shut out a fascinating amount of diversity he could have had in his own world.

-There are a lot of talented artists in this world, but a truly great artist is one who goes outside comfort zones, pushes boundaries, and uses any position of power as a platform to help others who aren’t as fortunate.
+There are many talented artists in this world, but a truly great artist is one who goes outside comfort zones, pushes boundaries, and uses any position of power as a platform to help others who aren’t as fortunate.
 Stevenson was clearly not that kind of artist.
 In fact, the documentary points out that he was very resistant to change and different points of view.
 According to his former colleagues at The New Yorker, he and some other old-time staffers quit the magazine because they couldn’t stand working for Tina Brown, who made sweeping changes when she was editor-in-chief of The New Yorker from 1992 to 1998.
 Coincidence or not, she was also the first (and only) female editor-in-chief in The New Yorker’s history.

 The filmmakers of “Stevenson Lost & Found” missed an opportunity to present his story in the social context of why he ended up in his privileged position and why an illustrator whose job was to provide social commentary chose to surround himself with a very limited social circle.
 If Stevenson had a diverse group of close friends of different races and backgrounds (it’s obvious that he chose not to), his world view would have been much more culturally informed.
 And by “close friends,” that means people who you vacation with and who are welcome in your home anytime, not co-workers or colleagues you only interact with in a business setting.